 Thane has left a significant mark on the pages of Indian history since several centuries.
-The earliest mention of Thane was made by Ptolemy, the illustrious Greek geographer, who called the place as Chersonesus in his writings during the period from 135 A.D. to 150 A.D.
+The earliest mention of Thane was made by Ptolemy, the illustrious Greek geographer, who called the place Chersonesus in his writings during the period from 135 AD to 150 AD.

-Sometime between 1321 A.D. and 1324 A.D., the greater traveller Friar Jordanus spoke of Thane being under the rule of a Muslim Governor.
-Ibn Batuta and Abul Feda referred to Thane as Kukin Tana and spoke of how wonderful a port it was in those ages.
+Sometime between 1321 AD and 1324 AD, the greater traveller Friar Jordanus spoke of Thane being under the rule of a Muslim governor.
+Ibn Battuta and Abul Feda referred to Thane as Kukin Tana and spoke of how wonderful a port it was in those ages.

 Thane is known as the Lake City because of the umpteen lakes found there.
 There are about 30 lakes scattered across the entire region of this district.
-Of them all, the Masunda Talao stands out as the most beautiful lake amongst them all.
-Also referred to locally as Talao Palli, this lake offers a wide variety of activities like boating and water scooters.
-Meanwhile, the Upvan Lake is yet another beautiful spot nestled between the Yeoor hills on one side and the Neelkanth Heights on the other side.
+Of them all, the Masunda Talao stands out as the most beautiful lakes.
+Also locally referred as Talao Palli, this lake offers a wide variety of activities like boating and water scooter rides.
+Meanwhile, the Upvan Lake is yet another beautiful spot nestled between the Yeoor Hills on one side and the Neelkanth Heights on the other side.

 The Ambreshwar Temple, also popularly known as the Ambarnath Temple, is an iconic religious site here which has its shrine structured in the Hemandpathi style of architecture.